Etc Usdt Summer Surge Meets Bingx's Zero-Slippage Trading Launch

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 7 September 2023 - As the cryptocurrency market experiences a summer surge, particularly in the ETC USDT trading pair, BingX is thrilled to announce the launch of its zero-slippage "Guaranteed Price" feature .
+SINGAPORE - Media OutReach - 7 September 2023 - As the cryptocurrency market experiences a summer surge, particularly in the ETC USDT trading pair, BingX is thrilled to announce the launch of its zero-slippage 'Guaranteed Price' feature .
 This timely introduction aims to capitalize on the market's momentum, offering traders an unparalleled experience with the ETC USDT pair.

 The Summer Surge in ETC/USDT